research-team/robot-dream/doc/architecture.md

 ###### DreamingBrainLifeCycle

 The life cycle of the sNN simulated brain is still open question.
 Most obvious approach is to run the simulation of wake processing of the sensory inputs of the brain updating synaptic weights, updating associations and circuits.
+This could be understood as the starting point of the "dreaming brain" processing approach.
+The alternative could be reimplementation of mammalian dreaming phases in the simulated "dreaming brain" that still is not completely clear from the computational system functioning perspective.

 ###### DreamingBrainLifeCycle.AbstractionLayer